WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 1. Data Collection

-    1.1 get the whole ticker list
+    1.1 get the whole ticker list to obtain the details about public companies

     1.2 crawl news from Reuters using BeautifulSoup

     1.3 crawl prices using urllib2 (Yahoo Finance API is outdated)

-2. Applied GloVe to train a dense word vector from Reuters corpus in NLTK
+2. Apply GloVe to train a dense word vector from Reuters corpus in NLTK (optional, PyTorch can handle it directly)

     2.1 build the word-word co-occurrence matrix